smoczyna/url-converter/README.md

 Both methods obtain long URL with generated short ID which the last section of short URL (everything after last slash).

 Those methods however expect a special header named 'short-url' containing short URL generated before to do conversion back.
 Methods return error if header is missing.
-Here is an example of such call from Postman.
-Spoken header is the last one.
+Image below shows an example of such call with Postman.
+The header spoken here is the last one.

 ![postman](./screen-shots/postman-example.png)